 While it is best to communicate your needs and boundaries whenever possible, sometimes it isn’t safe to resist, physically or verbally.
 It depends on the circumstances.
 If this is the case, we would ask that you consider the following questions: Did someone use physical force (of any kind) to make you have sexual contact with her/him?
 Did someone threaten you to make you have sexual contact with her/him?
 Were you afraid of the consequences of saying ‘No’?
 Were you scared for your life or safety?
 If fear was in the room, then there was no consent.
 It doesn’t matter if your partner thinks you meant yes, or if you’ve already started having sex – you have the right to change your mind about participating in sexual activity at any time.
 No one has the right to control your body but you.

-I was asleep or unconscious when it happened – does that mean it wasn’t rape?
+I was asleep or unconscious when it happened – does that mean it wasn’t assault?

 If you were asleep or unconscious, then you could not give consent.
 You have to be awake, lucid, and able to communicate in order to consent.

 We started to have consensual sex, then I changed my mind but she/he wouldn’t stop.
-Does that mean it wasn’t rape?
+Does that mean it wasn’t assault?

 It does not matter if you have had sex with that person many times before, if this was the first time, or even if you have started sexual activity and you change your mind.
 You have the right to change your mind about participating in sexual activity at any time.
 No one has the right to control your body but you.
 If you don’t want to have sex, your partner must stop.

-I didn’t resist physically – does that mean it wasn’t rape?
+I didn’t resist physically – does that mean it wasn’t assault?

-I used to date or have some kind of intimate relationship with the person who assaulted me – does that mean it wasn’t rape?
+I used to date or have some kind of intimate relationship with the person who assaulted me – does that mean it wasn’t assault?

-I don’t remember the assault – does that mean it isn’t rape?
+I don’t remember the assault – does that mean it isn’t assault?
 Is there anything that can be done if I don’t remember what happened?

-Just because you don’t remember being assaulted doesn’t necessarily mean it didn’t happen and that it wasn’t rape.
-Memory loss can result from the ingestion of GHB and other “rape drugs”, and from excessive alcohol consumption.
+Just because you don’t remember being assaulted doesn’t necessarily mean it didn’t happen and that it wasn’t sexual assault.
+Memory loss can result from the ingestion of GHB and other drugs, and from excessive alcohol consumption.
 It also does not necessarily mean the case cannot be investigated or prosecuted.
 If you wake up and believe you may have been drugged and assaulted, we encourage you to call 911 or go to your nearest emergency room as soon as possible.
 Some drugs disappear from the body quickly, and time is an important factor.

-I identify as male, and I think what happened to me may have been rape.
+I identify as male, and I think what happened to me may have been sexual assault.

 Men can be victims of sexual violence.
 Your feelings may be the same as those of a female sexual assault survivor (guilt, powerlessness, concern regarding your safety), and you may also have some concerns unique to your gender identity, including your sexuality, masculinity, reporting to law enforcement, how to tell others, and how to find resources and support.
 You need to know that strong or weak, outgoing or withdrawn, homosexual, heterosexual, or somewhere in between, male, female, between or outside the gender binary, old or young, you have done nothing that justifies being raped.
 We encourage you to call our hotline to explore your options as a survivor.